rimbu-org/rimbu/README.md

 ## Quick overview of features and benefits

 - Extensive set of collection types to cover many problems that would otherwise require more coding to solve.
-- Advanced typing uses the TS compiler to offer strict type inference without much explicit typing, and to prove collection non-emptiness.
-- Avoid 'monad' style programming / chaining (e.g. using types like Option) by offering flexible fallback options for simple methods that can 'fail'.
+- Strongly typed API: compiler wil prevent common errors and guide you towards safe code.
 - No external dependencies.
+- Available for Web, Node.js and Deno.
 - Provides sane defaults but allows extensive customization and configuration.
-- A novel and efficient immutable random-access List implementation.

 For complete documentation please visit the _[Rimbu Docs](https://rimbu.org)_ or the _[Rimbu API Docs](https://rimbu.org/api)_.